KPIs for Manufacturing Operations

 This is one of the most important KPIs for Manufacturing Operations, as it helps to identify the actual manufacturing cost of a product.
 The calculation formula of manufacturing cost per unit is as below:

 Manufacturing Cost Per Unit = Total Manufacturing Cost / # of Units Manufactured.

 Firstly, find out the total manufacturing cost of a single unit of a product which should include material cost, overhead cost, labor cost, electricity cost, etc. After that, just divided it by the total number of the produced units following the above formula.

 This is one of the major KPIs for Manufacturing Operations which helps to know the overall operational situation of the company or manufacturing plant.
 High downtime hours turn organizations into negative trends of growth.
 The formula for calculating the machine downtime rate is as below:

 Machine Downtime Rate = Downtime Hours / (Operational Hours + Downtime Hours)

 - Defect Rate

 This is a manufacturing operation KPI to know the quality defect rate of produced products.
-Generally, the sample quantity of products is tested or audited and we have to calculate defect rate as per that test or audit data.
-These KPIs for manufacturing operations is important by considering products reputation to customer.
+Generally, the sample quantity of products is tested or audited and we have to calculate the defect rate as per that test or audit data.
+These KPIs for manufacturing operations is important by considering the product’s reputation to the customer.
 The calculation formula will be as below: